Another Man's Poison: Plot

 Successful mystery novelist Janet Frobisher, who has been separated from her husband, Mr Preston — a man with a criminal past —lives in an isolated home in Northern England.
 Her nearest neighbour is nosy vet, Dr Henderson.
 Janet has an affair, and falls in love, with her secretary Chris Dale's fiancé, Larry Stevens, who is years younger than she.

 One of Preston's criminal cohorts, George Bates, arrives at Janet's home, asking for him, as they are both wanted for murder in connection with a recent bank robbery, and they had planned to escape together.
 Janet informs Bates that her husband is dead; she poisoned him using horse medication given to her by Dr Henderson, and that she is preparing to dispose of the body in the local lake.
 When Dr Henderson unexpectedly arrives at the house, Bates impersonates Janet's estranged husband, introducing himself as George Preston.
 Later, Chris and Larry arrive at the secluded house as Janet and George are preparing to dispose of her husband's body together.

 Larry and Janet continue their romance with each other while Chris works as her secretary at the home.
 Janet has offered George 1000 pounds and a passport to leave the country immediately, but he refuses.
-She informs George that her husband was only drugged when he dumped the weighted body into the lake, so that George is guilty of his murder.
+She informs George that her husband was not dead but only drugged when he dumped the weighted body into the lake, so that George is guilty of his murder.

 George inquires about acquiring London newspapers at the local newsstand.
 The proprietor informs him they don't carry them, but that Dr Henderson receives one, and offers to ask the doctor to give George his paper when he is through.
 George tells him not to bother, but later the doctor runs into George and gives him the newspaper.
 He remarks that George, aka "Mr Preston," somewhat resembles the photo of a George Bates, a man who is wanted in a London bank robbery.
 Meanwhile, Chris asks Larry if he has been seeing Janet since they met one year earlier.